JordyPouw/michelangelo/src/kss-styleguide.md

 }
 ```

 After setting up the config file, run `kss --config kss-config.json` to generate your living styleguide*.
 Locate your styleguide at the specified path in your config file and open it in the browser.
-Cowabunga!

 **If you get the error `command not found: kss`.
 Fix this by adding `./node_modules/.bin` to your `PATH`.*